memo/ofxMSAPhysics/README.md

 TODO:
 - auto calculate bin size (keep track of largest particle, on physics::addParticle and particle::setSize)

+### v4.0 01/02/2016
+Major updates under the hood

+* I've ditched my own smart pointer class (ofxObjCPointer) in favour of std::shared_ptr and std::weak_ptr.
+It's much nicer.
+* This has had a significant effec on the API.
+I've made it not possible to create particles or constraints directly, or on the stack.
+But you always need to use a factory method, which returns a shared pointer.
+* API has changed breaking backwards compatability a bit.
+See example for more details, but the jist of it is below.
+E.g. to create a particle:

+	Particle3D_ptr p = Particle3D::create(...);
+	world->addParticle(p);

+or

+	Particle3D_ptr p = world->createParticle(...);

 ### v3.2    23/09/2012
 - compatible with OF0072